Beat the lunch-prep crunch

 When you’re pressed for time, making a bagged lunch to bring to work or school is often the first thing that falls off the radar.
-Sure, you could send the kids off with a few dollars for the cafeteria, or pick up soup at the local deli during your lunch break.
-But a home-packed lunch is almost always more nutritious, tasty (it’s customized for you, by you), and cheaper than anything you’d purchase.
-Try one or more of these time-saving ideas and you’ll get the lunch prep done faster than you can say “I’ll take two slices and a soda.”
+Sure, you could send the kids off with a few bucks for the cafeteria, or pick up soup at the local deli during your lunch break.
+But a home-packed lunch is almost always more nutritious, tasty, and cheaper than anything you’d purchase.
+Try these time-saving ideas and you’ll get lunch prep done faster than you can say “I’ll take two slices and a soda.”

 1. Prep like a pro

 After a long day, the last thing you want to do is get back in the kitchen and prep tomorrow’s lunch.
 But the more you get ready for the day—or week—ahead, the less hectic your mornings will be.
 “Wash, cut, and create zipper baggies full of fruit, veggies, or other snacks,” says Missy Chase Lapine, author of The Sneaky Chef Cookbooks.
 “Just make sure not to mix pre-cut fruit together, or it won’t keep.”

 2. Multitask during mealtime

 Try packing lunches while you’re making dinner—use the downtime while the water is boiling or the chicken is under the broiler.
 That way even though you’re making two meals, you only have one clean-up.
 Or take it further and make a little extra dinner, and then pack leftovers into lunch containers.
 Tonight’s enchilada casserole will taste even better tomorrow.